 We have fulfilled our responsibilities in accordance with the Auditor-General's Auditing Standards.

-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide the basis for our qualified opinion on the financial statements and the basis for our unmodified opinion on the performance information.